PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/DataModel/UnitOfWorkPattern.md

 ---
 # UnitOfWork Pattern & Repository Pattern

-This document will give you a short view of what unit of work and repositories are about and how them are used in the MaRVIN framework.
+This document will give you a short view of what unit of work and repositories are about and how them are used in the MARVIN framework.

 ## UnitOfWork Pattern